Masked lapwing or plover

 Scientific name: Vanellus miles

-Conservation status: The masked lapwing is listed as Least Concern under the Queensland Nature Conservation Act 1992 and is ranked as a low priority under the department's Back on Track species prioritisation framework.
+Conservation status: The masked lapwing is listed as Least Concern in Queensland (Nature Conservation Act 1992).

 The masked lapwing is a medium-sized shorebird with a brown back and wings.
 The crown and back of the neck are black and the underparts are white.
 It has long red legs and yellow bill with a bright yellow wattles on the face and forehead and a small spur on the edge of their wing.
 There are two subspecies of masked lapwing, V. m. miles in tropical north Queensland, which has large wattles around the face and V. m. novaehollandiae in the south which has a smaller wattle on the face and the black on the neck extends down the sides of the breast.